PeterMarshall29/book1/_sources/jupyternotebooks/printing_to_file.md

 `std::fstream streamName("fileName.txt", std::ios::out);` is equivalent to `std::ofstream streamName ("fileName.txt");`

-Both creata a file-stream named `streamName` and create and open a new file called "fileName.txt" associated with the stream.
+Both create a file-stream named `streamName` and create and open a new file called "fileName.txt" associated with the stream.

 `<<` operator inserts formatted information into the file.